Jeffrey Osborne: Early life and family

 Osborne was born in Providence, Rhode Island.
-Born the youngest of twelve children which consisted of five brothers and six sisters, Osborne's family was musically inclined.
+Born the youngest of twelve children which consisted of six brothers and six sisters, Osborne's family was musically inclined.
 Some of Osborne's siblings went on to have music careers as well; his brother Billy Osborne was his band-mate in L.T.D.
-Osborne's father, Clarence "Legs" Osborne, was a popular trumpeter who played with Lionel Hampton, Count Basie, and Duke Ellington.
+Osborne's father, Clarence "Legs" Osborne, was a popular trumpeter who played with Lionel Hampton, Count Basie and Duke Ellington.
 Osborne's father died in 1961 when Osborne was thirteen.